Chrispom48/chris-pomeroy-music/README.md

 # Milestone project 1 - Chris Pomeroy Music

 My goal for this project is to create a business to customer-based website aimed at users who would like to book an entertainer for their wedding or function.
-Grabbing a users attention with media combined with a simple layout that is consistent throughout the pages.
+Grabbing a user's attention with media combined with a simple layout that is consistent throughout the pages.
 With these targets in mind, I hope to capture the users attention and make it easy for them to end up at the booking page.

 # Balsamiq wireframe